 Doug Christiansen joined the USHL in September 2014 to manage the League’s player recruitment efforts with communications targeted at players, parents, and family advisors.
 Doug is the Director of the USHL Combines, including player recruitment, outreach, player evaluation and final rosters.

 Christiansen has experience at the NHL level as he recently assisted the Boston Bruins in their summer development camp for the organization’s prospects.
 He played NCAA Division I hockey at Union College and was a four-year letter winner at Union College (1998-2002).
-He was collegiate teammates for three seasons at Union with Jay Varady, Head Coach of the Sioux City Musketeers.
+He was collegiate teammates for three seasons at Union with Jay Varady, former head coach of the Sioux City Musketeers and current head coach of the AHL's Tuscon Roadrunners.

 It is a return to the USHL for Christiansen after he played two seasons in the League with the Green Bay Gamblers (1996-98).
 He helped the team capture the Anderson Cup during the 1996-97 regular season under Head Coach Don Granato who now serves in that same role for Team USA’s Under-18 squad in the USHL.